joakimtoe/KlipperLCD/README.md

         ...
         LCD("/dev/ttyAMA0", callback=self.lcd_callback)
         ...
-        PrinterData('XXXXXX', URL=("127.0.0.1"), klippy_sock='/home/pi/printer_data/comms/klippy.sock')
 ```
 * If your UART is something other than the default `ttyAMA0`, replace the string `"/dev/ttyAMA0"` to match your UART selection.

     > **_Note_**: If using a USB to UART converter to connect your screen to Klipper, the converter usually shows up in Linux as `"/dev/ttyUSB0"`.

-* Or if your Klipper socket is called something else, replace `klippy_sock` string `"/home/pi/printer_data/comms/klippy.sock"` with the path and name of your klipper socket file.

 ### Run the code
 Once the LCD touch screen is wired to the Raspberry Pi, Klipper socket API is enabled and the KlipperLCD class is configured according to your wiring you can fire up the code!